CoinFabrik/alex-lisalab-io-docs/developers/contracts/liabtc-mint-endpoint.md

 ## Burn

-The burn operation is by which users can get back their `LiaBTC` and obtain `aBTC` in return with a 1:1 ratio.
-The burn operations are managed by the `liabtc-mint-registry` and has a waiting before `aBTC` are finally withdrawn.
+The burn operation (or unstake) allows users to withdraw their `aBTC` from the liquid staking pool in exchange for burning `LiaBTC` tokens at a 1:1 ratio.
+These operations are managed by the [`liabtc-mint-registry`][4] and involve a waiting period between the burn request and the final withdrawal of `aBTC`.

 ### Request

+User initiates the request to unstake a specific amount of `aBTC`.
+During this step:

-User requests the burn of a certain amount of `LiaBTC`.
-In this step, `LiaBTC` tokens are burned and a burn request is created by the registry with a certain `request-id` and a [`PENDING`](#pending) status.
-The underlying `aBTC` are sent from the Staking Manager ulimately to the registry, which will hold the funds until finalization or revoke.
+- That same amount of `LiaBTC` tokens are burned from the user wallet.
+- A burn request is created in the registry with a unique `request-id` and a [`PENDING`](#pending) status.
+- The `aBTC` are sent from the Staking Manager to the registry, which will hold the funds until the request is either finalized or revoked.

 ### Finalize

-The user (or any other principal) can finalize the request when the [`burn-delay`](#burn-delay) period has passed (typically 1,000 Bitcoin blocks) and the corresponding `aBTC` are transferred to the requestor.
-The request status is swtiched to [`FINALIZED`](#finalized).
+Once the [`burn-delay`](#burn-delay) period (typically 1,000 Bitcoin blocks) has passed, the user or any other principal can finalize the request.
+On finalization:

+- The corresponding `aBTC` is transferred from the registry to the requestor, completing the unstaking process.
+- The request status is updated to [`FINALIZED`](#finalized).

 ### Revoke

-Burn requests can be revoked by the requestor.
-This operation transfers back the `aBTC` to the user and perform a `mint` within the same transaction.
-The resulting state is the requestor holding the same amount of `LiaBTC` that had before requesting.
-The request status is set to `REVOKE`.
+Burn requests can be revoked by the requestor at any time before it is finalized.
+When revoke:

+- The corresponding `aBTC` is returned to the user.
+- A `mint` operation is executed in the same transaction, restoring the user's original amount of `LiaBTC`.
+- The request status is updated to `REVOKE`.

 ## Rebase

 This contract manages the `LiaBTC` token reserve through the [`rebase`](#rebase) public function.
-Burn and mint operations perfom a rebase every time they are executed.
+Mint and burn operations perfom a rebase every time they are executed.
 However, `rebase` can be called permissionlessly by any principal.

 The rebasing mechanism is implemented via the "shares" concept.
-In this case, the `LiaBTC` reserve reperesents the value in `aBTC` of the staking shares held by the `liabtc-mint-endpoint`, as tracked by the [`xlink-staking`][1] contract.
+The `LiaBTC` reserve reperesents the value in `aBTC` of the staking shares held by the `liabtc-mint-endpoint`, as tracked by the XLink Staking Manager contract.

-The staking shares held by the `liabtc-mint-endpoint` are updated whenever a user mints or burns `LiaBTC`.
-The value of these shares in `aBTC` increases through the reinvestment of accrued staking rewards, which are restaked to grow the reserve over time.
+The staking shares held by the `liabtc-mint-endpoint` are adjusted whenever users mint or burn `LiaBTC`.
+Over time, the value of these shares in `aBTC` grows as accrued staking rewards are reinvested, increasing the reserve.

-For a detailed overview of the `LiaBTC` liquid token, see the [`token-liabtc`](token-liabtc.md) contract documentation.
+For a detailed overview of the `LiaBTC` liquid token, refer to the [`token-liabtc`](token-liabtc.md) contract documentation.

 ## Features